 The Many Variations Of Cloud Kitchens

 Another big player in the food delivery business, Zomato, has invested in a third party cloud kitchen, Loyal Hospitality after shutting down their in-house cloud kitchen operation, Zomato Infrastructure.
-The business focus of different cloud kitchen variations remains the same – mass food production, increasing the total number of orders and optimization of total food production time.
-Cloud kitchens businesses are now adopting the Hub and Spokes model where food is processed at a central kitchen, called hubs and later delivered to the spokes, that is the food outlets for remaining preparations.
+The business focus of different cloud kitchen variations remains the same – mass food production, increasing the total number of orders, and optimization of total food production time.
+Cloud kitchen businesses are now adopting the Hub and Spokes model where food is processed at a central kitchen, called hubs, and later delivered to the spokes, which is the food outlets for remaining preparations.

-Dubai based Kitopi is a kitchen network operator that has introduced a relatively new concept in the cloud kitchens space.
-In this model, restaurant brands can outsource everything, right from the cooking, to delivery, kitchen, and even call centre operations to Kitopi, saving time and cost.
-The opportunities for rapid expansion are tremendous in the cloud kitchen model.
+Dubai based Kitopi is a kitchen network operator that has introduced a relatively new concept in the cloud kitchen restaurant space.
+In this model, restaurant brands can outsource everything, right from the cooking, to delivery, kitchen, and even call center operations to Kitopi, saving time and cost.
+The opportunities for rapid expansion are tremendous in the cloud kitchen business model.

 Staying Relevant Is The Key